About

-That transition — from reacting under pressure to leading with intention — is where many capable people lose their footing.
-Not because they fail, but because they drift.
+Moving between these worlds forced an internal shift.
+Survival teaches action.
+Stability demands discipline.
+That transition — from reacting under pressure to leading with intention — is where many capable people lose their footing, not because they fail, but because they drift.

 Can’t Break Me grew out of this lived contrast.